By Euro Weekly News Media • 18 March 2011 • 10:57

 “This agreement will be a severe blow to the future prospects of Valencian and Spanish producers in general,” exclaimed Bejar.

-“The impact of the final signing of the agreement between the EU and
+“The impact of the final signing of the agreement between the EU and Morocco translates into job losses and decreasing export figures.”

-“It creates unfair competition in the market since EU Member countries have to adhere to stringent quality and food safety regulations which reduce productivity, while
+“It creates unfair competition in the market since EU Member countries have to adhere to stringent quality and food safety regulations which reduce productivity, while Morocco does not need to adhere to these standards.”

 This in effect would create unfair competition due to the lower production costs and requirements of Moroccan products.